Lei Ying Lee: Total Nonstop Action Wrestling (2024–present)

+The Angel Warriors (2024–2025)

 On the September 5, 2024, episode of Impact!, a vignette was shown of a woman speaking Chinese, teasing her debut with Total Nonstop Action Wrestling.
 On September 19, it was confirmed that Xia, performing as Léi Yǐng Lee, would be making her in-ring debut on September 26.
 On that day's episode, Lee won her debut by defeating Hyan.
 On October 8, Gail Kim confirmed that Lee had signed a contract with TNA.
 At the Countdown to Bound for Glory pre-show, Lee competed in the Call Your Shot Gauntlet match, eliminating Tasha Steelz before being eliminated by eventual winner Frankie Kazarian.

 On the October 31 episode of Impact!, after defeating Maggie Moore, Lee was attacked by a returning Savannah Evans.
 On November 24, Lee debuted for Game Changer Wrestling (GCW) at Josh Barnett's Bloodsport XII, losing to Masha Slamovich via referee stoppage for the TNA Knockouts World Championship.
 On the January 9, 2025 episode of Impact!, Lee returned and defeated Evans.
 Lee defeated Rosemary on the February 20 episode of Impact!, but was blinded by green mist afterwards.
 On March 14 at Sacrifice, Lee fought Tessa Blanchard in a losing effort.
 On June 6 at Against All Odds, Lee failed to win the TNA Knockouts World Championship against Masha Slamovich.

 On August 15 at Emergence, Lee re-signed with the company, and teamed with Xia Brookside in a four-way tag team match for the TNA Knockouts World Tag Team Championship, which was won by The Elegance Brand (Heather by Elegance and M by Elegance).
+The following month, Lee and Brookside began teaming as The Angel Warriors.
 On the September 25 episode of Impact!, Lee competed in the Call Your Shot Gauntlet Battle Royal Qualifier, eliminating Ryan Nemeth but was eliminated by eventual winner Mance Warner, getting the number one spot in the titular match at Bound for Glory.
 The following night at Victory Road, Lee won a battle royal along with NXT wrestler Kelani Jordan to compete for the vacant TNA Knockouts World Championship later in the night, where she lost to Jordan.
 On October 12 at Bound for Glory, Lee was eliminated from the Call Your Shot Gauntlet by A. J. Francis.